Show All Answers

 Tax foreclosure questions must be directed to the Assessor-Treasurers office, Foreclosure Department: (253) 798-7133 or (253) 798-3704

 In most cases Pierce County must attempt to sell tax title property at auction before it is available for direct negotiation.
-Any tax title parcels not sold at auction are retained by Pierce County and are available for private sale for one year following the date of the auction.
+Any tax title parcels not sold at auction are retained by Pierce County and once authorized, are available for private sale for one year following the date of the auction.

 Potential buyers should understand that some properties may also have assessments and fees that need to be paid in addition to the tax foreclosure cost.